codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 **External actors**.
 Codefresh offers a [public API]({{site.baseurl}}/docs/integrations/ci-integrations/codefresh-api/) that is consumed both by the Web user interface and the <!--should i differentiate between the CI Cli and GitOps CLI -->[Codefresh CLI](https://codefresh-io.github.io/cli/){:target="\_blank"}.
 The API is also available for any custom integration with external tools or services.

-### CI/CD topology
+### Runner topology

-If we zoom into Codefresh Services for CI/CD, we will see the following:
+If we zoom into Hybrid Runner services, we will see the following:

 {% include image.html
   lightbox="true"
   file="/images/installation/topology-new.png"
   url="/images/installation/topology-new.png"
   alt="Topology diagram"
-  caption="Topology diagram (click to enlarge)" max-width="100%"
+  caption="Topology diagram"
+  max-width="100%"
     %}

-### CI/CD core components
+### Runner core components

 {: .table .table-bordered .table-hover}
 |Category | Component | Function      |